aliekic/chatter/README.md

 # Chatter

 Chatter is a real-time chat application that allows users to communicate instantly with a modern and intuitive interface.
-The application consists of a TypeScript-based frontend and a Node.js backend.
+The application consists of a TypeScript-based frontend and a TypeScript-based backend.

 ## Project Overview

 This repository contains both the frontend and backend components of the Chatter application:

 - **Frontend**: A React application built with TypeScript, providing a modern UI for user interaction
-- **Backend**: A Node.js/Express server handling authentication, data storage, and real-time communication
+- **Backend**: A Node.js/Express server built with TypeScript, handling authentication, data storage, and real-time communication

 ## Features